 Who/What are the maximum sufferers due to the COVID-19 outbreak?
-No doubt, the most affected entity due to the COVID-19 catastrophe is humans.
+No doubt, the most affected entity due to the COVID-19 pandemic are humans.
 Can you think of the 2nd most-affected entity after the inception of this global crisis?
 They are the global businesses in our perception.
 No matter whether it’s textile, real estate, travel and tourism, sports and gyms, entertainment, building and construction, education, retail, automotive, food and beverage, and even restaurants, all of them encountered more or less slump in their businesses.

 Most of the countries globally are undergoing partial or complete lockdowns.
 Some of the countries have even imposed a curfew to restrict the movement of the masses in a specific hour of the day.
 Till now after the invasion of COVID-19, millions of people worldwide lost their jobs.
 Some companies got compelled to shut down their businesses for a deficit of businesses while others are attempting to survive.
 Many of the companies allowed their employees to work from home.
 Thanks to the technology that’s enabling the employees to support their companies virtually.

 The key point to note is that every work isn’t possible to be supported virtually.
 Hence, the companies requiring employees to attend offices physically have slid more as compared to others that can be backed up remotely with telecommuting.
 Looking at the current critical situation when the economy of every country is declining, the management of all the companies are putting their heads together and trying to get things in perspective.

 Let’s highlight the impacts of the COVID-19 pandemic on global trade and commerce.
 We will now take a look at the core areas of businesses that got severely affected by this pandemic.